Sae Nanjo

-Sae Nanjo is a Japanese freestyle wrestler.
+Sae Nanjo (born 15 July 1999) is a Japanese freestyle wrestler.
 She won one of the bronze medals in the women's 57 kg event at the 2021 World Wrestling Championships in Oslo, Norway.
 In 2017, she won the gold medal in the women's 55 kg event at the Asian Wrestling Championships held in New Delhi, India.

 She won the gold medal in women's 57 kg event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.

+In 2023, she won the gold medal in her event at the Asian Wrestling Championships held in Astana, Kazakhstan.